Halon-Entertainment/ayon-workspace/README.md

 You can edit `repositories.json` to fit your development needs.
 Repositiries can come from the official [Ynput](https://github.com/ynput) repositories or your own folked repositories.

-`repository-settings`
-- `default-branch` - the default-branch that will be checked out on clone. the default is null and will checkout the default branch from the repository.

 ## `./manage.py`

 manage.py is meant as an interface to make some of the Ayon task a little easier, and make startup for new developer easier to manage.